khuaulme/AtlasSearchStore/README.md

 - MongoDB Realm for backend HTTPs endpoints and webhooks
 - A sample dataset of Amazon products

+<h3>API Points of Integration</h3>
+This application is hosted entirely on Realm and calls 2 API endpoints:

+ * getProducts in the Home.js page
+ * Suggestions_AC_Endpoint, used for autocompleted product names, in the Header.js component.

 <p><em>Currently this app is not suitable for mobile, but feel free to send a PR.</em> 😊</p>

 <h3>Prerequisites</h3>